 Thought terrible! thou say’st, that drives me mad,

-For all to know me; that I am so bad!
+That all should know me; when I am so bad!

-But, friend, change now, and past let be the past;
+But, friend, reform, and past let be the past;

-Change, and from that hour onward rest secure
+Change now, and from this minute rest secure

 In virtue’s peace that is forever sure!

-On man a true sage once this truth bestowed:
+A true sage this great truth on man bestowed:

 “In ten days, we may turn from beast to god.”

-What then, though all our pasts be known by all?
+What then, though all our past were known to all?

 Why, fret’st thine ancient vice should men appal?